Aider-AI/aider/docs/install.md

 If you are interested in creating an aider plugin for your favorite editor, please let me know by opening a
 [GitHub issue](https://github.com/paul-gauthier/aider/issues).

+## Install development versions of aider (optional)

+If you want to install the very latest development version of aider:

+* GitHub hosts the latest version, which is under active development:
+  * `python -m pip install git+https://github.com/paul-gauthier/aider.git`
+* If you've git cloned the aider repository already, you can install "live" from your local copy.
+This is mostly useful if you are developing aider and want your current modifications to take effect immediately.
+  * `python -m pip install -e .`